Prisoner of War (Falling Skies): Plot

 Tom finds Hal alive and Hal tells his father of what he witnessed.
-Tom explains that the Nazis used similar tactics against Allied POW's in World War II: if one prisoner managed to escape, they would execute entire groups but leave one witness behind, to let the Allies know the harsh reprisal they would exact.
+Tom recites that the humans used similar tactics: if one prisoner managed to escape, they would execute entire groups but leave one witness behind, to let the enemies know the harsh reprisal they would exact.
 The Skitters let Hal escape because they want to discourage the human resistance from attempting to free more harnessed children.